Curves of Minimax Curvature: Classification of Optimal Paths

 \begin{proof} Note that the loop can be shifted anywhere along the path without changing the maximum curvature.
 For example a path of type $SOSC$ has the same maximum curvature as the path of type $SCO$ obtained by shifting the loop to the end.
 The latter is not optimal by Lemma \ref{fullcircle}, and therefore neither is the former.
 Similarly, the other permutations of $SOSC$ and permutations of $COCC$ are not optimal. \end{proof}

 \begin{lemma} A $CCCC$ trajectory is not a solution to (Pc). \end{lemma}

 \emph{Sketch of the proof}.
-Following the observations in Remark \ref{rem:ellipses}, a $CCCC$ trajectory must be of the type pictured in Figure \ref{fig:CCSC}, with the second and third circular arcs having the same length, which is greater than $\pi/a$.
+Following the observations in Proposition \ref{prop:portrait}, a $CCCC$ trajectory must be of the type pictured in Figure \ref{fig:CCSC}, with the second and third circular arcs having the same length, which is greater than $\pi/a$.
 The idea behind this proof is very simple: beginning with the $CCCC$ trajectory, we roll the circle $c_1$ around the circle $c_0$ while allowing the third arc to be `pulled-tight' and allowing the fourth arc to relax to the circle centred at $\tilde c_2$, to obtain the dashed trajectory in Figure~\ref{fig:CCSC}.
-This new trajectory doesn't satisfy the necessary conditions for optimality because the second circular arc doesn't traverse a full circle (see Remark \ref{rem:ellipses}).
+This new trajectory does not satisfy the necessary conditions for optimality because the second circular arc does not traverse a full circle (see Proposition \ref{prop:portrait}).
 However, it has the same maximum curvature as the $CCCC$ trajectory we started with, and therefore this maximum curvature cannot be minimal.

 The reason the proof becomes somewhat technical below is that it does not seem to be easy to solve explicitly for the rolling angle $\beta_0$ which ensures that the dashed curve satisfies the length constraint.
 Instead we will prove (taking care with a couple of slightly different cases) that the length depends continuously on $\beta_0$, and that there exist values of $\beta_0$ such that the length is greater than and less than the length of the original $CCCC$ trajectory.